sumafric/Movie-RS/README.md

 # Movie-RS

 Movie-RS is a **movie recommendation system** built with **Laravel 12** that suggests movies based on user preferences and allows users to view movie details, trailers, and streaming availability.
-The system integrates the **OMDb API** for metadata and the **JustWatch API** for streaming options.
+The system integrates the **OMDb API** for metadata.

 ## Features